 Introduction to Hialeah, Florida

 Founded in 1925, Hialeah is a city located in Miami-Dade County in southeast Florida.
-Hialeah is twenty minutes northwest of Miami, twenty five minutes northwest of Miami Beach, and twenty five minutes north of Coral Gables.
+Hialeah is 20 minutes northwest of Miami, 25 minutes northwest of Miami Beach, and 25 minutes north of Coral Gables.
 Hialeah is the fifth largest city in Florida and occupies 20 square miles.
-It is part of both the Miami metropolitan area as well as the Greater South Florida metropolitan area, which has a population of 5.4 million people according to the US Census Bureau.
+It is part of both the Miami metropolitan area as well as the Greater South Florida metropolitan area.
 Hialeah is an Indian name that means "High Prairie".

 Hialeah Arts and Culture